antrea-io/antrea/docs/multicluster/antctl.md

 ## antctl mc join

 `antctl mc join` command lets a member cluster join an existing Antrea Multi-cluster ClusterSet.
-It will create a ClusterSet and ClusterClaims for the member cluster.
+It will create a ClusterSet for the member cluster.
 Users can use command line options or a config file (which can be the output file of the `anctl mc init` command) to specify the ClusterSet join arguments.

 When the config file is provided, the command line options may be overridden by the file.
 A token is needed for a member cluster to access the leader cluster API server.
 Users can either specify a pre-created token Secret with the